-When you have completed deployment and testing in Integration and Staging environments, you can start going live.
-First, you should complete all development and testing prior to touching Production.
+When you have completed deployment and testing in Integration and Staging environments, you can begin site launch preparation.
+First, you should complete all development and testing before working in the Production environment.
 Feel ready to launch?
-Review our checklists, best practices, and final steps to go live.
+Review our checklists, best practices, and final steps to launch your site.

-You need the following information to go live:
+You need the following information and resources to prepare for site launch:

 - CNAME record information for configuring the DNS